MaxChip101/hangman_game/README.md

 ---

+#### Usage

+Hangman Game requires a words.txt file in the working directory for Hangman Game to launch.
+The words.txt file must have words that are seperated by new lines for Hangman Game to read properly

+---

 #### Features

 HangMan Game has multiple features that make the game more difficult.
 The first feature is the secret, the secret is the word that the player must find: